subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The EBM approach to generative modeling is based on on the physical principle of minimization of energy, and here is a high level description:

-- Assuming that there are $N$ nodes $X=(x_1,...,x_N)$ in a generative EBM used to generate images, such $X$ correponds to an image and $x_i$ is the $i^{th}$ pixel value.
+- Assuming that there are $N$ nodes $X=(x_1,...,x_N)$ in a generative EBM used to generate images, such that $X$ correponds to an image and $x_i$ is the $i^{th}$ pixel value.
 The energy for this system is modeled by a function $E_W(x_1,...,x_N)$, where $W$ represents its learnable parameters.
-Once the model has been trained, images are arranged in the landscape of this energy function, in which the bottom of valleys corresponds to images that are similar to thise in the training set, hence these have lower energy than images that don't make any sense (see figure 1).
+Once the model has been trained, images are arranged in the landscape of this energy function, in which the bottom of valleys corresponds to images that are similar to those in the training set (see figure 1).
 - The process of generation consists of starting from an initial state in the state space (which may look like noise to us), and then traversing the energy landscape until the system arrives at a minima, and at this point the configuration looks like an intelligible image.

 If you recall the design of Boltzmann machines in Part 2, the above description looks very similar, but there are a few differeces.